Azure/Health-Data-and-AI-Blueprint/deployment.md

 > ![](images/image7.png)

-To use the report, you will be required to download a local copy of both fils located in the reports folder.
+To use the report, you will be required to download a local copy of both fills located in the reports folder.
 - Healthcare-CLM,CMIO Report.pbix
 - Microsoft_DIM.xlsx

-The xlsx file provides local look up of data to help create additonal dimention to the results.
+The xlsx file provides local look up of data to help create additional dimension to the results.

 The PBIX file contains cached data when first opened.
 To connect it to